C++ Eigen

 Vector3d p_world = p_world_h.hnormalized();

-Homogeneous form is mostly useful for projective transforms (camera projection, NDC), where the perspective divide in hnormalized() actually does work.
-For pure rigid motion, multiplying with Isometry3d is cleaner and avoids the divide.
+- Homogeneous form mostly useful for projective transforms (camera projection, NDC) — perspective divide in

 q.normalize(); // unit quaternion